Seattle CARES Mentoring Movement

 Our programs provide critical skills and positive support systems to improve lives and transform futures.

 The Rising: Supported by King County’s Best Starts for Kids, The Rising works with middle-school students during the school day, providing key academic, social and personal skills to give them the best start in life.

-Positive Family Connections: A weekly Wellness Circle, this safe space provides needed support and services to primarily mothers and female guardians who have sole responsibility for guiding and mentoring their children.
+Community Wellness Circles: Supported by King County’s Positive Family Connections program, the circles provide a safe space to support and serve primarily mothers and female guardians who have sole responsibility for guiding and mentoring their children.

 Our Best: This program recruits, trains and deploys motivated Black male adults to mentor Black youth.
 Launched with funding from the City of Seattle, Our Best was our city’s first-ever initiative to improve access to opportunities for young Black men and boys in education, employment, health, safety and positive connections

 Our society’s long-standing inequities in health care, education and economic well-being disproportionately impact Black families.
 Each of us needs to decide how we can best engage in actions to create a healthier, more equitable and more inclusive community.

 For some, making a donation is a way to make a difference.
 We are grateful to all our supporters.